 Pastors and congregations sing or speak the liturgy back and forth or jointly in Lutheran services.
 Congregational hymn singing has long been a feature of the Lutheran liturgy.
 The Lutheran church embraces the finest of musical traditions, both old and modern.
 There is a focus on congregational singing, which at times, is supplemented by the choir.

 To demonstrate reverence and devotion to the omnipotent Triune God, Lutherans may stand, bow, or kneel at various times during the service.
-Pastors make the sign of the cross over the congregation, and the church may sign themselves with the cross during the service.
+Pastors make the sign of the cross over the congregation, and those in attendance may sign themselves with the cross during the service.

-What a church believes, teaches, and confesses reflects in how it performs its worship.
+What an organization believes, teaches, and confesses reflects in how it performs its worship.
 It is so difficult to sustain the essence of Lutheran theology while also accepting non-Lutheran modes of worship.
-It is vital to remember that Martin Luther aimed to reform the church and its worship service, not reinvent it.
+It is vital to remember that Martin Luther aimed to reform Roman Catholicism and its worship service, not reinvent it.
 Luther understood that the Gospel was at the heart of the Divine Service.
 He only altered what contradicted or devalued the Gospel.
-Luther never abolished the church's loyal, Gospel-centered, and traditional worship service rituals and rites.
+Luther never abolished the loyal, Gospel-centered, and traditional worship service rituals and rites.

 Our Synod has always sought to preserve uniformity in liturgical customs so that we can boldly profess our Lutheran faith in a world surrounded by so many non-Lutheran churches.
 The consistency of theory mirrors the consistency of practice.